 - Excessive secretions (salivating, lactating, etc.)

-When a dog is in contaminated freshwater this flatworm can penetrate the dog’s skin and will then migrate through the lungs (possibly causing hemorrhage) and then to the liver.
-After maturing into the adult form in the liver, the parasite migrates to the rectum, bladder, liver, intestines, and/or veins that carry blood from the intestines to the spleen, lungs, and liver.
+This flatworm may enter a dog via its skin if the dog is in polluted waters.
+After entering the dog, the flatworm will go through the dog’s lungs (potentially causing bleeding), and then it will migrate to the liver.
+After completing its metamorphosis into the adult form in the liver, the parasite travels to the intestines, the rectum, the bladder, the liver, and/or the veins that bring blood from the intestines to the spleen and the liver.

 - Diarrhea, abdominal pain